Movement-DAO/move-docs/docs/dao/intro/genesis.md

 ## Background

-In December of 2021, a number of individuals collectively expressed interest in creating an experiment through the DAO's service provider [dao-lawfirm.eth](../legal/guiding-principles.md).
+In December of 2021, a number of individuals collectively expressed interest in creating an experiment through the DAO's Service Provider [dao-lawfirm.eth](../legal/guiding-principles.md).

 The thesis: